frsfahd/ai-sec-assist/README.md

 # AI Security Assistant

-A Chatbot-utilizing-LLM to assist general user in digital security area.
+A Telegram Chatbot integrated with LLM to assist general user in digital security area.

 Core Features :